First, let me tell you where I got such a large list of vegetables:

 Peppers, when cleaned by cutting the end off and removing the seeds, will be milder.

 Also, Jalapeno peppers served at a restaurant probably came in a jar in a form of pickling.

 The Carolina Ripper, a restaurant that serves this blistering red hot pepper, will have you sign a release paper, eliminating them from any liability that may arise.

-This pepper is so hot it comes in a special package to the restaurant, and is handled specially when served.
+This pepper is so hot it comes in a special package to the restaurant and is handled specially when served.

-I mentioned the above as peppers are liked by the many, but do your research on them, which will come as you get into them.
+I mentioned the above as peppers are liked by many, but do your research on them, which will come as you get into them.